-After that, for a long time, I have used a Klon Centaur as clean boost.
-There's something about the Klon that just adds a certain "bigness" to the sound that I haven't heard in anything else.
-For the last few months I've also been enjoying a Vemuram Jan Ray in place of the Klon.
-It's another great boost pedal, one of the best I've heard, and the first thing to come along that made me pull the Klon of the board.
-Recently, in the studio, I've also been experimenting with a Timmy pedal in this particlaur slot.
-They all have their own different flavours, and all sound great, and compliment the SOV very well.
+After that, for a long time, I used a Klon Centaur as clean boost.
+For the last few months I've been enjoying a Vemuram Jan Ray in place of the Klon.
+It's a great boost and light overdrive pedal, one of the best I've heard, and the first thing to come along that made me pull the Klon of the board.
+It also compliments the SOV very well.

-I've used Providence cables for along time, and recently I've been using the new Free The Tone cable too.
-The bored is wired with Providence H207, and I'm using Free The Tone CU-6550 from the guitar and back to the amp.
+I've used Providence cables for along time, and recently I've also been using the new Free The Tone cable too.
+I use Providence H207 from the guitar, Free The Tone CU-505o on the board, and CU-6550 back to the amp.